rort2112/semantic-segmentation/USERMANUAL.md

-Apply the following steps on the cell painted dataset
+Apply the following steps on the cell painted dataset (link to the dataset has been provided in the paper)

 Step1: Create the train data set and labelled train dataset folder
 Step2: Create the test data set and labelled test dataset folder